aqlaboratory/openfold/README.md

 scripts/run_unit_tests.sh -v tests.test_model
 ```

-Certain tests require that AlphaFold be installed in the same Python
+Certain tests require that AlphaFold (v.
+2.0.1) be installed in the same Python
 environment.
 These run components of AlphaFold and OpenFold side by side and
 ensure that output activations are adequately similar.
 For most modules, we
 target a maximum difference of `1e-4`.